polydawn/refmt/docs/dev/code-layout.md

   can operate without allocating memory on the heap.
 This confers a large bonus to overall performance.

-  If a `MarshalDriver` is like a stack, and the `MarshalMachine` like a function, then each time you call the `MarshalMachine` is like stepping through a function one line (or one instruction) at a time.
+  If a `Marshaler` is like a stack, and the `MarshalMachine` like a function, then each time you call the `MarshalMachine` is like stepping through a function one line (or one instruction) at a time.